Alpha Arbutin 2025: Fade Pigmentation, Boost Radiance

 1. Fades Hyperpigmentation

-It targets uneven skin tone and patches, making it excellent for fading acne scars, melasma, and sunspots.
+It address uneven skin tone and spots, making it perfect for fading acne scars, melasma and sun spots.

 2. Gentle on Sensitive Skin